-In conclusion, neutron fingerprinting via neutron multiplicity signatures is an improved SNF characterization method over neutron fingerprinting via gross neutron or gross gamma counting.
-The PNAR- $^3\text{He}$ instrument is an ideal candidate for this technique.
-The measurement of three counting rates and three counting rate ratios at seven axial positions of a SNF assembly, both with and without Cd, leads to 84 neutron signatures from a single assembly.
+In conclusion, neutron fingerprinting via neutron multiplicity signatures is an improved SNF characterization method over neutron fingerprinting via gross neutron and/ or gross gamma counting in that it provides more measured NDA signatures.
+Gross neutron or gamma counting yields just one measured signature from an individual SNF assembly: the Singles (or Totals) counting rate.
+Neutron fingerprinting via neutron multiplicity signatures provides a measurement of potentially three counting rates (Singles, Doubles and Triples) and three counting rate ratios at seven axial positions of a SNF assembly, both with and without Cd; which yields 84 measured signatures from a single SNF assembly.
 This technique therefore has the potential to produce a tight identification on a SNF assembly.